shrikumaran/Following-19-/README.md

 then this information is communicated to the robot via bluetooth.

 The robot uses a Arduino UNO for processing and a HC05 bluetooth module.
 The IR sensor array was fabricated on a perf board with IR leds and IR receivers.
 It runs a grid solving algorithm to find which coordinate it is currently at to better tailor its path to the destination node given during the competition.
+For motor drivers I used the L293d motor driver ICs.
+Used the H-bridge in it to control the direction.